Breast Cancer Support Groups

 Thankfully, today’s breast cancer prognosis and survival rates are much greater, as are the options for women seeking assistance.
-From traditional face-to-face breast cancer support groups to telephone helplines, individual therapy, Internet forums, social media, radio shows, podcasts, blogs, and more, you’ll find a support match for virtually every personality.
+From traditional face-to-face breast cancer support groups to phone helplines, individual therapy, online forums, social media, podcasts, blogs, and more, you’ll find a support match for virtually every personality.

 In-Person Breast Cancer Support Groups Offer Strength in Numbers

 If you value strength in numbers and crave peer connections, then in-person breast cancer support groups may be a perfect fit.
 Today’s sessions can strengthen your body, mind, and emotions, with research studies demonstrating lower levels of stress and anxiety and healthier immune systems for participating women.